Gastro Oesophageal Reflux Disease (GORD)

 GORD is a condition that develops when the reflux of gastric content causes troublesome symptoms or complications.
 Heartburn and regurgitation are the characteristic symptoms of GORD.
 Heartburn is defined as a burning sensation in the retrosternal area.
 Regurgitation is defined as the perception of flow of refluxed gastric contents into the mouth or hypopharynx.GORD can also cause episodes of chest pain that resemble ischemic cardiac pain, without accompanying heartburn or regurgitation.
 Epigastric pain can also be the major symptom of GERD

 GORD symptoms may occur when upright or supine or both.
 Symptoms occurring when supine may cause sleep disturbance.
-Physical exercise may induce troublesome symptoms of GERD in patients who have no/minimal symptoms at other times (exercise-induced gastroesophageal reflux)
+Physical exercise may induce troublesome symptoms of GERD in patients who have no/minimal symptoms at other times (exercise-induced gastroesophageal re?ux)

 Discuss the mechanism of GORD?